The next recruitment period will begin on Friday, September 4, 2015! Do you qualify? See below.

 - All assigned judicial sanctions must be completed prior to recruitment

-- Please note that severity of violations and number of violations will be taken into account during judicial check
+- Severity of violations and number of violations will be taken into account during judicial check--students deemed to have committed a serious violation or several smaller violations may not be eligible to participate in recruitment

 - All decisions regarding a pass/fail of judicial check go through the Dean's office and are final